wavefrontHQ/wavefront-cli/README.md

         --proxy-port=2878
 ```

-*Install Proxy and Telegraf and configure AWS Metadata and StatsD in Telegraf:*
+Install Proxy and Telegraf and configure AWS Metadata and StatsD in Telegraf with no prompt:
 ```
 $ sudo wave install \
     --proxy \